zeroknowledgediscovery/zedwiki/notes/collaborators and letter-writers.md

 1. Yoav Gilad, Biology, Leadership UChicago, gilad@uchicago.edu  (not sure if he CAN write a letter)

 # Discuusion with Chip Fergusson

++ COAP external members?
+How do we ensure that COAP has the right context to evaluate the case?
++ Muktidisciplinary background, with emphasis in data science, machine learning, AI , with application sin biomedicine and social systems.
+Theory/tool design to address hard problems.
+The mathematics of complex systems modeling and prediction or rare/extreme events.